 COVID 19 update

-In light of the continued high level of COVID 19 infections, our staff are continuing to largely work from home and this may result in delays in responding to correspondence but if you have particular concerns about not hearing back from us please email us at the address above or call 0131 229 2308.
+In light of the ongoing high level of COVID 19 infections, our staff are continuing to largely work from home and this may result in delays in responding to correspondence but if you have particular concerns about not hearing back from us please email us at the address above or call 0131 229 2308.

 About The Royal Society for the Support of Women of Scotland